liquidprompt/liquidprompt/docs/functions/public.rst

    *fallback_foreground_color* and *fallback_background_color* are used when the normal colors are higher than the terminal supported colors.
-The special negative inputs do not work for these options, and they are not checked for compatablilty before being used, so it is recommended that they are in the range ``0-7``.
+The special negative inputs do not work for these options, and they are not checked for compatibility before being used, so it is recommended that they are in the range ``0-7``.
    When setting *foreground_color* or *background_color* to negative inputs, these options are never checked.